Claim long service leave

 - can be made if you have permanently stopped working in the building and construction industry

-- your membership will be cancelled if you make this type of claim.
+- your registration will be cancelled if you make this type of claim.

 Personal representative claim